Caleb-o/twitch-pal-rs/README.md

 The event handler does not need to exist in the scene, it can live within the monitor since it tracks the data required.
 The monitor also contains the user_handler, so we do not (or at least should not) need to cache it within the event system.

+## Modifications / Fixes
+* [ ] Convert some Strings to &str (where applicable)

 ## Potential Features / TODO
 * [ ] Sprites
     * [ ] Cosmetics - eg. Random hats
     * [ ] Follower/Tier based cosmetics
     * [ ] Custom sprite sheets
+* [ ] Animation + Animation Controller | Depends on Resource manager
+    * [ ] Load all frames of animation and save to Animation + Resource Manager
+        * Note: If animation exists, we pass a reference instead of creating a new one
+        *       Tinting may need to occur per draw call, instead of when an anim is loaded
 * [ ] Restrict chat messages to a specific bounds, so it isn't just a long line.
     * Issue: Newlines are not considered, even when we add them in
     * Note: Maybe parse the message and insert a newline every Nth word